Judaism: Legal literature

 The basis of halakha and tradition is the Torah (also known as the Pentateuch or the Five Books of Moses).
 According to rabbinic tradition, there are 613 commandments in the Torah.
 Some of these laws are directed only to men or to women, some only to the ancient priestly groups, the Kohanim and Leviyim (members of the tribe of Levi), some only to farmers within the Land of Israel.
 Many laws were only applicable when the Temple in Jerusalem existed, and only 369 of these commandments are still applicable today.

 While there have been Jewish groups whose beliefs and practices were based on the written text of the Torah alone (e.g., the Sadducees, and the Karaites), most Jews follow the oral law.
-These oral traditions were transmitted by the Pharisee school of thought of ancient Judaism and were later recorded in written form and expanded upon by the rabbis.
+These oral traditions were transmitted by the Pharisee school of thought in ancient Judaism and later recorded in writing and expanded upon by the rabbis.

 According to Rabbinical Jewish tradition, God gave both the Written Law (the Torah) and the Oral Torah to Moses on Mount Sinai.
 The Oral law is the oral tradition as relayed by God to Moses and from him, transmitted and taught to the sages (rabbinic leaders) of each subsequent generation.

-For centuries, the Torah appeared only as a written text transmitted in parallel with the oral tradition.
+For centuries, the Torah existed only as a written text transmitted alongside the oral tradition.
 Fearing that the oral teachings might be forgotten, Rabbi Judah haNasi undertook the mission of consolidating the various opinions into one body of law which became known as the Mishnah.